wickwirew/PureSQL/README.md

 ```

 ### Input and Output Types
 In the example above, since we selected all columns from a single table the query will return the `User` struct that was generated for the table.
-If additional columns are selected a new structure will be generated to match the output.
+If additional columns are selected a new structure will be generated to match the selected columns.
 In the following example we will join in the `post` table to get a users post count.
 ```sql
 DEFINE QUERY fetchUsers AS
 SELECT user.*, COUNT(post.*) AS numberOfPosts